Young Love (comics)

-Young Love was one of the earliest romance comics titles, published by Crestwood/Prize and later sold to DC Comics.
+Young Love is one of the earliest romance comics titles, and was published by Crestwood/Prize and later sold to DC Comics.

 History

-After the Sept/Oct 1947 release of Crestwood/Prize's genre-launching Young Romance comic (arguably the first romance comic) by the prolific team of Simon & Kirby sold "millions of copies", the company (and duo) swiftly prepared a separate spin-off title to capitalise on the success of this new genre.
+After the Sept./Oct.
+1947 release of Crestwood/Prize's genre-launching Young Romance comic (arguably the first romance comic) by the prolific team of Simon & Kirby sold "millions of copies", the company (and duo) swiftly prepared a separate spin-off title to capitalise on the success of this new genre.
 Launched amid imitators from (among others) Quality Comics, Fawcett Publications, Fox Features Syndicate and Timely Comics, Crestwood/Prize's companion title Young Love was released "less than a year and a half" after the debut of Young Romance, and it also sold well.

 Publication history

 Launched in February 1949, Young Love ran initially for 73 issues, until December 1956.
 Four months later (Apr/May 1957), Prize launched All for Love, which ran for 17 issues until Feb/Mar 1959, when it went on a year's hiatus, returning the following year and retitled Young Love.
 This retitled series then ran for 21 issues between February 1960 and June 1963, whereupon Crestwood/Prize sold this and other titles to DC Comics, who produced a further 88 issues between 1963 and 1977.